7 Travel emission factors

 7.7.2 Assumptions, limitations and uncertainties

-The Hotel Sustainability Benchmarking Index 2024 guidance document outlines the limitations of the study.
+The Hotel Sustainability Benchmarking Index 2025 guidance document outlines the limitations of the study.
 These include:

-• it is skewed towards upmarket and chain hotels, meaning the data may not be representative of the entire hotel industry, particularly the economy and midscale segments
+• It is skewed towards upmarket and chain hotels, meaning the data may not be representative of the entire hotel industry, particularly the economy and midscale segments.

-• the results do not distinguish a property’s facilities, except for outsourced laundry services, which are taken into consideration.
-This means it is difficult to compare two hotels because some may contain distinct attributes (such as restaurants, fitness centres and swimming pools) while others do not
+• The results do not distinguish a property’s facilities, except for outsourced laundry services, which are taken into consideration.
+This means it is difficult to compare two hotels because some may contain distinct attributes (such as restaurants, fitness centres and swimming pools) while others do not.

-• the data have not been independently verified by a third-party provider.
+• The data have not been independently verified by a third-party provider.

 1. New Zealand Transport Agency: https://nzta.govt.nz/resources/new-zealand-motor-vehicle-register-statistics/new-zealand-vehicle-fleet-open-data-sets.↩︎